- Future Students

 You will get an email with a user ID and password to WebAdvisor and Gryph Mail.

-- It is important to use WebAdvisor, our online student administration system, because it lists your required documents and you can see what documents have been received.
+- It is important to use WebAdvisor , our online student administration system, because it lists your required documents and you can see what documents have been received.

 - Set up your Gryph Mail to receive official emails from the University regarding your application and documents.
 Instructions for how to set up your email can be found on our New Student Guide web pages.

-Send in your documents
+Send in your documents by April 1

 Applicant option 1 documents: